sequelize/website/docs/other-topics/transactions.md

 * The `afterCommit` hook is not called if the transaction is rolled back;
 * The `afterCommit` hook does not modify the return value of the transaction (unlike most hooks)

-You can use the `afterCommit` hook in conjunction with model hooks to know when a instance is saved and available outside of a transaction
+You can use the `afterCommit` hook in conjunction with model hooks to know when an instance is saved and available outside a transaction

 ```js
 User.hooks.addListener('afterSave', (instance, options) => {